Just for Laughs

 Larry David ("Curb Your Enthusiasm")

-Greek philosopher Aristotle wrote back in the day that great comedy represents human beings as "worse than they are."
+Aristotle wrote back in the day that great comedy represents human beings as "worse than they are."
 Which would make Larry David the greatest comedian who ever walked the face of the earth.
-Petty, vindictive, selfish, shallow, the kind of guy who gives up his roomy exit seat on a plane because he really isn't willing to help his fellow passengers in case of an emergency, David dislikes everybody equally.
+Petty, vindictive, selfish, shallow, the kind of guy who gives up his roomy exit seat on a plane because he isn't willing to help his fellow passengers in case of an emergency, David dislikes everybody equally.
 All of it, of course, is brilliantly funny, with Larry David as "Larry David" the most comically flawed being of all.

 Bart Simpson ("The Simpsons")